-Many aliens want to come to the United States to work.
-This page provides a summary of employment-based nonimmigrant and immigrant visa classifications and other categories of aliens who are eligible for employment authorization.
+Many noncitizens want to come to the United States to work.
+This page provides a summary of employment-based nonimmigrant and immigrant visa classifications and other categories of noncitizens who are eligible for employment authorization.
 Each classification provides a link to more detailed information on its requirements.

 A common way to work temporarily in the United States as a nonimmigrant is for a prospective employer to file a petition with USCIS on your behalf.
 The Temporary (Nonimmigrant) Workers webpage describes the main nonimmigrant temporary worker classifications.

 If you have the right combination of skills, education, and/or work experience, you may be able to live and work permanently in the United States by seeking an employment-based immigrant visa.
 The Permanent Workers webpage describes the five employment-based immigrant visa preferences (also called categories).

 If you live outside the United States and want to work here, you generally must apply for a visa from the U.S. Department of State (DOS), unless a visa is not required for people from your country of nationality.
 You may visit DOS’ Travel Without a Visa page for more information.

 In many cases, USCIS must approve your petition before you are eligible to apply to DOS for a visa or seek admission at a port of entry.
 Before entering the United States, you must present yourself to a U.S. Customs and Border Protection (CBP) officer and receive permission to enter the United States and engage in your proposed activity.

 If you are in the United States in a lawful nonimmigrant status that does not provide employment authorization, you generally may apply for: